Mountain Beach Fitness Retreats, Switzerland

 Intensive fitness retreats in the Swiss Alps

-Those who love being pushed to achieve their maximum and the exhilaration that comes with hours of outdoor activity.
+Best for: Those who love being pushed to achieve their maximum and the exhilaration that comes with hours of outdoor activity.
 There’s a performance week for the super-fit, while the rest are regular weeks that can be tailored to all levels of fitness.

-Those looking for lots of quiet time to themselves.
+Not for: Those looking for lots of quiet time to themselves.

 Mountain Beach Fitness run an intensive fitness week in the picturesque ski resort of Verbier in the magnificent Swiss Valleys six times a year – five during the summer months and one during winter.
 City life seems a million miles away as you hike for miles and miles across the mountain ranges, picnic by alpine lakes and work out in meadows looking over snow covered peaks.
 Try paddle boarding and a variety of exercise classes as well as daily yoga, eat nutritious beautifully prepared food and in the evenings collapse and soothe aching muscles in cozy chalet accommodation.